xragua/xraybinaryorbit/paper/paper.md

 Although these orbital modulations are conceptually simple, they are challenging to analyze.
 At the same time, they can provide tremendous insights into the orbital mechanics and wind properties of our systems, may be helping to complete the puzzle when we already have some pieces of information or to give us a list of possible parameter combinations.
 This is where our tools provide valuable support.

 Historically, the primary limitation in this type of analysis has been the lack of resolution for detailed phase-resolved observations.
-However, upcoming high-resolution missions like XRISM --- and New Athena --- promise to significantly improve the quality of these analyses.
+However, upcoming high-resolution missions like XRISM [@2022arXiv220205399X] and New Athena [@2016SPIE9905E2FB] promise to significantly improve the quality of these analyses.
 In addition to better resolution, advances in computational power have been crucial.
-Many of these tools have already been successfully applied to studies using XMM-Newton and Chandra data ---, enabling analyses that were previously impossible.
+Many of these tools have already been successfully applied to studies using XMM-Newton and Chandra data ([@2022MNRAS512304S; @2021MNRAS.501.5892S], and others currently under review), enabling analyses that were previously impossible.

 # Acknowledgements